astral-sh/ruff/crates/ruff_python_formatter/README.md

 ## Getting started

-The Ruff formatter shipped in an alpha state as part of Ruff v0.0.287.
+The Ruff formatter shipped in an Alpha state as part of Ruff v0.0.289.

 ### CLI